How To Easily Focus Stack In Photoshop

 How I Plan A Milky Way Shoot

 There’s a lot of work that goes into getting a successful Milky Way image, not the least of which is planning.
-There are a number of factors to take into account when planning your shoot.
-As such, it can be a daunting task for those who are just starting out, so I figured I’d write a guide on how I go about planning these late-night shoots.
+Here's a guide on how I plan for my Milky Way shoots.

 Calculating The Slowest Shutter Speed For Milky Way Images